Most Famous Metal Bands and Their Logos

 Logo Testament

-Testament chose an aggressive emblem expressing their music’s brutal and sharp character.
+Testament chose an aggressive emblem that expresses their music’s brutal, sharp character.
 Angular letters with pointed ends look massive and threatening, resembling ancient tools or weapons, matching the band’s heavy riffs and fast guitar parts.
-The Testament logo references ancient, primitive imagery, reflecting themes from their lyrics related to human history, mythology, and the struggle for survival.
-The central letter “A,” resembling a spear tip, becomes key to visual perception, emphasizing the aggressive style of the band’s thrash metal.
+The Testament logo draws on ancient, primitive imagery, reflecting themes in their lyrics about human history, mythology, and the struggle for survival.
+The central letter “A,” resembling a spearhead, becomes a key visual element, underscoring the band’s aggressive thrash-metal style.

 Emmure